-- 1. West Sussex Safeguarding Children Partnership have developed a range of tools to assist professionals in identifying and responding to neglect. - These tools include A Day in My Life Templates to enable professionals to assess the needs of individual children.
-These tools are fundamental in hearing the child's voice when there are concerns.

-3. Our school is committed to using these tools when assessing impact of abuse and neglect on children.
+- 1. West Sussex Safeguarding Children Partnership have developed a range of tools to assist professionals in identifying and responding to neglect. - 2.
+These tools include A Day in My Life Templates to enable professionals to assess the needs of individual children.
+These tools are fundamental in hearing the child's voice when there are concerns. - 3.
+Petworth CofE Primary School is committed to using these tools when assessing impact of abuse and neglect on children.
 As a Governing Body we will monitor use of this tool whenever assessing children who may be at risk of neglect.